 Two Networks, One or Two Gateways

-The above configuration consists of a private network (192.168.178.0) behind two external routers, and just a single machine (192.168.178.3) on that network.
+The above configuration consists of a private network (192.168.178.0) behind two external routers, and just the NAT32 machine (192.168.178.32) on that network.
 The other private machines connect to a second private network (192.168.1.0) to which the NAT32 machine connects via a second network adapter.
 That adapter should be configured under Windows to use a fixed IP address on the 192.168.1.0 network.
 No gateway or DNS address need be specified.
 When NAT32 runs, its DHCP Server will be enabled by default, and all of the private 192.168.1.x machines will be configured correctly.

 This configuration has the advantage that the private machines on the 192.168.1.0 network are isolated from the Internet and protected by two external firewalls: the external router(s) and the NAT32 router.
-You can then safely turn off the Windows Firewall on the private machine and enjoy enhanced performance and the real protection that only external firewalls can offer.
+All private machines then enjoy enhanced performance and protection that only external firewalls can offer.

 Per default, NAT32 performs address translation for traffic to/from private networks.
 This means that two levels of network address translation are being done: first by NAT32 and then again by the external router(s).
 This "double-NAT" issue can cause problems for some applications running on the computers connected to the private networks.